david-frazee/LinkedTemplates/AzureFirewall/ReadMe.md

 14. Enter a Shared key (PSK) and click Enable BGP.
 Select OK.
 15. Now make a second Connection for vgw-vnet-onprem.
 Use the same steps as above and Name the Connection cn-lgw-azure-network-to-vgw-vnet-onprem.

-***Note***

-***Since we cannot broadcast 0.0.0.0/0 in this environment, we’ll have to run a manual step using Azure PowerShell/CloudShell to enable force tunneling on the VPN gateways themselves.
+***Note: Since we cannot broadcast 0.0.0.0/0 in this environment, we’ll have to run a manual step using Azure PowerShell/CloudShell to enable force tunneling on the VPN gateways themselves.
 Open a CloudShell session in the Azure Portal and enter these commands.***

 > **$LocalGateway = Get-AzLocalNetworkGateway -Name 'lgw-onprem-network' -ResourceGroupName 'rg-fw-onprem'**